ebolyen/4cscc-lab-manual-microbit-makecode/book/lessons/lesson-05-atmospheric-sensing/04-lesson-01-kitronik-aqeb-parts.md

 The Kitronik Air Quality and Environmental Board has a 128×64 pixel Organic Light Emitting Diode (OLED) display.
 The OLED can be used to display information like numbers and words.
 It helps you see data from the sensors on the board, like air quality and temperature, in real-time.

+The “O” in OLED stands for “organic,” which means the display is made using special carbon-based materials.
+These materials can light up when electricity passes through them, allowing OLED screens to produce bright, colorful images.
+The term “organic” here refers to the chemical structure of the materials, not to something living.

 ![kitronik-aqb-oled](assets/kitronik-aqb-oled.png)